Stop Snoozing Your Energy Away

 Before you clock in on your phone’s time clock application, the very first thing you do when you wake up is probably turn off your phone’s alarm.
 And if you’re like most people, you’re not even turning it off immediately but instead hitting the snooze button to steal an extra nine minutes of sleep.

 But according to Dr. Matthew Mingrone, the lead physician at Eos Sleep center, using the snooze isn’t just bad for your sleeping patterns, it also leaves you feeling more tired when you actually do get out of bed.

-If you’re still having trouble getting out of bed, trying setting your phone away from the bed, far enough that you have to physically leave bed to turn it off, thus forcing you to wake up properly.
+If you’re still having trouble getting out of bed, try setting your phone away from the bed, far enough that you have to physically leave bed to turn it off, thus forcing you to wake up properly.
 It also helps to have a positive morning routine to look forward to.
-Coffee, exercise, a good breakfast or whatever else will motivate you to want to wake up.
+Coffee, exercise, a good breakfast, or whatever else will motivate you to want to wake up.